Don't know your bandwidth from your back-end? Here's a handy glossary of tech terms.

 Email or electronic mail is a way of sending messages over the internet.
-Popular email applications are Outlook, Mozilla Thunderbird, Gmail and Yahoo Mail.
+Popular email programs include Outlook, Mozilla Thunderbird, Gmail and Yahoo Mail.

 A point within a network that interconnects with other networks.

-Graphics Interchange Format or GIF is a graphics file format.
-Because GIF files are compressed, the file can be quickly and easily transmitted over a network.
-GIF is one of the main graphics format on the Internet.
+Graphics interchange format (GIF) is a graphics file format.
+Because GIF files are compressed, they can be quickly and easily transmitted over a network.
+GIF is one of the main graphics formats on the Internet.

-The page by which a user normally enters a website.
+The page that an Internet browser first opens up to.
 It is usually the starting point of an organisation's or individual's website.

-A set of interconnected networks which allow computers in different locations to exchange information.
-The Internet includes services such as the World Wide Web, electronic mail, file transfer (FTP), chat and remote access to networks and computers.
+A set of interconnected networks that allow computers in different locations to exchange information.
+The Internet includes services such as the world wide web, electronic mail, file transfer protocol (FTP), chat and remote access to networks and computers.

 An intranet is basically a private, internal internet specific to an organisation or group.